-Being vulnerable, or feeling inadequate, taking risks or not being able to say no to something can be scary.
+Being vulnerable, feeling inadequate, taking risks or not being able to say no to something can be scary.
 Sometimes we’re forced to throw on our happy faces and suck it up before going to war.
-Even when my world was crumbling, I sucked it up, looking fear straight in its ugly face.
-Guess what, I got through it!
+Even when my world crumbled, I sucked it up, looking fear straight in its ugly face.
+Guess what?
+I got through it!
 Holy shit!
 I got through it, someway, somehow, I survived!

 What might be terrifying for one person is a cakewalk for another, our tolerance level for fear varies.
-Having a Teflon shield to deflect those moments might make it easier to embrace challenges going forward, although, having confidence in yourself truly is the Teflon.
+Having a Teflon shield to deflect those moments might make embracing challenges easier, although having confidence in yourself truly is the Teflon.

-Starting something new has recently stopped me in my tracks, stuck, unable to move forward, procrastinating because I’m having one of those scary moments.
-I lack confidence, feeling inadequate, am I good enough?
+Starting something new has recently stopped me in my tracks, stuck, unable to move forward, and procrastinating because I’m having one of those scary moments.
+I lack confidence and feel inadequate.
+Am I good enough?
 I can’t stand the idea of being judged or being labelled a “wannabe”.
-I need validation that I’m good enough, hell, I want to be amazing!
-Rejection is hard to swallow, taking the first step is even harder.
+I need validation that I’m good enough.
+Hell, I want to be amazing!
+Rejection is hard to swallow, and taking the first step is even harder.
 I’m struggling to get on my feet.

-Flying to Montreal post-COVID, I was seated next to a young man, who by chance happened to be a pilot, score!
-I’m not the best at takeoff, in fact, it’s only recently I’ve overcome my fear of flying.
+Flying to Montreal post-COVID, I was seated next to a young man who, by chance, happened to be a pilot.
+Score!
+I’m not the best at takeoff.
+In fact, I’ve only recently overcome my fear of flying.
 My new pilot friend was super helpful with the bumps in the air during our flight, explaining air travel 101 to me and giving me the tools for future getaways.
 Being informed and doing the research before a new project or adventure will help you land on your feet.

-Getting out of your comfort zone can be frightening, take baby steps, have confidence in yourself, (your Teflon shield), you’re braver than you think.
+Getting out of your comfort zone can be frightening.
+Take baby steps, and have confidence in yourself (your Teflon shield).
+You’re braver than you think.